logista/btsite/_posts/2018-12-26-transitions.markdown

 I thought I would make money photographing things.

 These things haven't happened.
-I don't do self-promotion well, and my confidence in my own abilities is pretty much non-existent.
+I don't do self-promotion well, and my confidence in my own abilities is pretty much non-existent at the moment.

 I am eternally grateful to the people who *have* bought things from me; I sometimes wonder why they did.